 Thank you for your interest in the Academic Clinical Partnership for the Collaborative Advanced Psychiatric Education eXchange, or CO-APEX project.
 The project is an interstate collaboration between the University of Colorado College of Nursing and the University of New Mexico College of Nursing (UNM) to prepare advanced psychiatric mental health nurses with the goals of:

 CU and UNM enroll students in CCNE-approved CU didactic courses and clinically train students in four Academic Partnerships, two in each state.
-Clinical partner preceptors working in the rural/underserved settings will obtain advanced training using a social media-based Advanced Clinical Education Scholars (CO-ACES) program and will have the option of applying for faculty status.
+Clinical partner preceptors working in rural/underserved settings will obtain advanced training using a social media-based Advanced Clinical Education Scholars (CO-ACES) program and will have the option of applying for faculty status.
 Three Lay Academic Medical Psychiatric Support (LAMP) groups will use a community engagement model to focus on student cultural sensitivity and practice competencies for rural/underserved Western populations.
 All aspects of the project will use the rapid cycle improvement process and LAMPs and Academic Partnerships to redesign the curriculum for rural/underserved populations.

 Funded by Health Resource Services Administration #D09HP29977